-Multiple Criteria N/A for this rubric AUTOMATIC 1 The textual references are significantly inappropriate for the intended learning.
-The use of the textual references will lead to significant student misunderstanding.
+Multiple Criteria N/A for this rubric AUTOMATIC 1 Textual references that are not appropriate or used inappropriately for the content

-In the clips, the candidate guides conversation or structures explorations using textual references that help students construct meaning from, interpret, or respond to complex text.
+• In the clips, the candidate guides conversation or structures explorations using textual references that help students construct meaning from, interpret, or respond to complex text.
 For example, the candidate leads whole class discussion in which students identify examples from a text that support a claim.

-In the clips, the candidate is not using textual references effectively to guide student learning.
+• In the clips, the candidate is not using textual references effectively to guide student learning.